searchisko/elasticsearch-river-jira/README.md

 * `jira/projectKeysExcluded` comma separated list of JIRA project keys to be excluded from indexing if list is obtained from JIRA instance (so used only if no `jira/projectKeysIndexed` is defined).
 Optional.
 * `jira/indexUpdatePeriod` period in minutes how ofter is search index updated from JIRA instance.
 Optional, default 5 minutes.
 * `index/index` defines name of search index where JIRA issues are stored.
 Parameter is optional, name of river is used if ommited.
+* `index/type` defines document type used when issue is stored into search index.
+Parameter is optional, `jira_issue` is used if ommited.

 TODO List
 ---------